HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](tstest5.jpg)
 (This is an image of the switch installed onto the book.)

 I then tried adding the speaker.
-Because the code had the song when the microbit starts, it began playing even if you could not hear it and then when the switch was triggered it began in the iddle of the song instead of the start.
+Because the code had the song when the microbit starts, it began playing even if you could not hear it and then when the switch was triggered it began in the middle of the song instead of the start.
 The code I used when testing a switch with the speaker is at:
 (https://makecode.microbit.org/_5yt9kHP4XRbv)